ENIAC-ZA/DevOpsFun/README.md

 ## Task 1:

-### By far the easiest of the tasks, this was done mostly through a GUI, and verification of all the services was done through the command line.
+### By far the simplest of the tasks, this was done mostly through a GUI, and verification of all the services was done through the command line.
 Steps:

 #### Docker: